Adaptive Ranking Based Constraint Handling for Explicitly Constrained Black-Box Optimization: Desired Invariance Properties for Constrained Optimization

-Although this invariance property is a straightforward extension of the invariance to the increasing transformation of the objective function and it is seemingly important, \del{not many constraint handling techniques exhibit it.
-The resampling technique and the ACH use only the feasibility and is invariant to any element-wise increasing transformation.
-AP-BCH is invariant to any increasing transformation of $g_i$, however, it is not invariant to an increasing transformation of $f$ in general.
-It}{}
+Although this invariance property is a straightforward extension of invariance to the increasing transformation of the objective function and it is seemingly important, it is not exhibited by the frequently used penalty function-based techniques that take the sum of the objective and constraint function values as loss values.
+For example, it is clear that the AL does not exhibit this invariance: it is not invariant to increasing the transformation of $f$ and $g_j$.
+Although the AP-BCH is invariant to any increasing transformation of $g_j$, it is not invariant to an increasing transformation of $f$ in general, as the quadratic penalty term is added to the objective function value directly.
+It has been demonstrated in \citet{Sakamoto2017geccoposter} that the AP-BCH deteriorates when the objective function is, for example, an exponential function, where the objective function value is more sensitive than the quadratic penalty term.

-\nnew{The often used penalty function techniques that take the sum of the objective and contraint function values as fitness values do not exhibit it.
-For example, it}{} \del{the relatively often used penalty function techniques do not exhibit it because the techniques usually use the sum of the objective and constraint function values for the evaluation process.
-For example, it}{} is clear that the AAL-CH does not exhibit this invariance: it is not invariant to increasing transformation of any one of $f$ and $g_i$.